wjdenny/wjdenny.github.io/content/@2022pérezramón_foreign.md

 ---
 tags:
-  - source
+  - "source"
-alias:
+alias: "Foreign accent strength and intelligibility at the segmental level"
-  - "Foreign accent strength and intelligibility at the segmental level"
+draft: false
 ---

 # Foreign accent strength and intelligibility at the segmental level